milvus-io/bootcamp/solutions/reverse_image_search/quick_deploy/README.md

 <img src="pic/web2.png" width = "650" height = "500" alt="arch" align=center />

-> Note: After clicking the Load button, it will take 1 to 2 seconds for the system to response.
+> Note: After clicking the Load (+) button, the first time load will take longer time since it needs time to download and prepare models.
 Please do not click again.
+You can check backend status for progress (check in terminal if using source code / check docker logs of the server container if using docker)

 The loading process may take several minutes.
 The following screenshot shows the interface with images loaded.